Commonwealth of Independent States: Background

-The CIS, as a shared Russophone social, cultural, and economic space, has its origins in the Russian Empire, which was replaced in 1917 by the Russian Republic after the February Revolution earlier that year.
-Following the October Revolution, the Russian Soviet Federative Socialist Republic became the leading republic in the Soviet Union (USSR) upon its creation with the 1922 Treaty and Declaration of the Creation of the USSR, along with the Byelorussian SSR, the Ukrainian SSR, and the Transcaucasian SFSR.

 In March 1991, amidst Perestroika and a rising political crisis in the country, Mikhail Gorbachev, the president of the Soviet Union, proposed a federation by holding a referendum to preserve the Union as a union of sovereign republics.
-The new treaty signing never happened as the Communist Party hardliners staged an attempted coup in Moscow in August that year.
+The new treaty signing never happened as the Communist Party hardliners staged a coup attempt in Moscow in August that year.

 Founding

 The Agreement on the Creation of the Commonwealth of Independent States, dated 8 December 1991.
 The information from the depository of the international agreement is published on the Unified Register of Legal Acts and Other Documents of the Commonwealth of Independent States (under the executive committee of the Commonwealth of Independent States) as of 2024.

 The Protocol to the Agreement on the Creation of the Commonwealth of Independent States, dated 21 December 1991.
 The information from the depository of the international agreement is published on the Unified Register of Legal Acts and Other Documents of the Commonwealth of Independent States (under the executive committee of the Commonwealth of Independent States) as of 2024.